+6281329090700 [email protected]

 In Jakarta, the office is located in the International Departures Terminal (T3), on the second floor behind the zone 1 counters, at the end of the hall on the left.
 Keep in mind that there are usually queues, so if you have to take a flight, leave enough time.
 (I only had 9 people in front of me, and I took almost an hour between my wait and the process, plus another 20 minutes to get to Terminal 2 by shuttle bus for my flight to Bali.)

 In Bali, the office is located just in front of the Customs X-Ray area, before leaving the airport.
-You can also go to the Bali Customs office which is outside the airport.

 3- When it is your turn, you must go to the window and they will ask you to show: